+Module assessment: Continuous assessment:
-Continuous assessment: Theory (not less that 2 tests and 2 assignments) 40%

-Practicals (not less that 10 marked assignments) 50%

-Examination: 60% (1 x 2 hour examination paper)
+Theory (not less that 2 tests and 2 assignments) 40% Practicals (not less that 10 marked assignments) 50% 60% (1 x 2 hour examination paper)

-Prerequisites: HIGSCE/IGCSE Biology
+Examination: 60^d Prerequisites: HIGSCE/IGCSE Biology

 This course id designed to give students a detailed understanding of the diversity of life.
 This module is a mirror of the Diversity of Life II module that deals with animal diversity (vertebrate and invertebrate).
 This course gives students the broader appreciation of biodiversity in the different ecological habitats.
 The following topics will be covered: introduction to systems of classification, taxonomy and binomial nomenclature, including the five kingdom and the three domein system.
 This course will cover topics of viral, bacterial, fungal, algal and plant diversity.
-It then considers the characteristics and life cycles of the following important algae and plant groups: chlorophyta, phaeophyta, rhodophyta, chrysophyta, euglenophyta, pyrrophyta, cryptophyta, bryophytes, seedless vascular plants, gymnosperms, and the angiosperms.
+It then considers the characteristics and life cycles of the following important algae and plant groups: chlorophyta, rhodophyta, chrysophyta, euglenophyta, cryptophyta, cryptophyta, seedless vascular plants, gymnosperms, and the angiosperms.

-CC.8 MODULE DESCRIPTOR: DIVERSITY OF LIFE II
+FF.8 MODULE DESCRIPTOR: DIVERSITY OF LIFE II

-Module title: Diversity of Life II Code: SBLG3532
+Module title: Diversity of Life II

+Code: SBLG3512